cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

       - The `source` field in the `eks_blueprints_addon_cbci` at blueprints must point to the remote [terraform registry version](https://registry.terraform.io/modules/cloudbees/cloudbees-ci-eks-addon/aws/latest) and `version >= "x.x.x"`.
 It is important for the telemetry in https://registry.terraform.io/modules/cloudbees/cloudbees-ci-eks-addon/aws/latest.
       - The CasC bundles SCM configuration must point to the https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon repository and its `main` branch.
   - `develop` branch:
-    - It is the integration branch and it is used for testing new features and updates before merging them into the `main` branch.
+    - It is the integration branch, and is used for testing new features and updates before merging them into the `main` branch.
     - Requirements:
-      - The `source` field in the `eks_blueprints_addon_cbci` in the blueprints folder must point to the local root of the https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon repository (for example, `source = "../../"`).
+      - The `source` field in the `eks_blueprints_addon_cbci` in the blueprints folder must point to the local root of the [terraform-aws-cloudbees-ci-eks-addon](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon) repository (for example, `source = "../../"`).
-      - The CasC bundles SCM configuration must point to the https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon repository and its `develop` branch.
+      - The CasC bundles SCM configuration must point to the `develop` branch in the [terraform-aws-cloudbees-ci-eks-addon](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon) repository.

 ## Report bugs and feature requests